Daniel Boone Country

 There are plenty of fun attractions in Kentucky’s Daniel Boone region, both indoors and outdoors

 A nature lover’s paradise!
 You'll find five exceptional parks and countless fun attractions in Kentucky’s Daniel Boone Country.
-This is a spot to live out your extreme adventure or surround yourself in the beauty of Kentucky.
+Whether you want to explore a trail, paddle a river or try rock climbing, this is the spot to live out your extreme adventure and surround yourself in the beauty of Kentucky.
 This region is named after the great Daniel Boone, an American pioneer, whose frontier exploits made him one of the first folk heroes of the United States.
 Boone is most famous for his exploration and settlement of what is now the "Only One Kentucky," Boone blazed his Wilderness Road through the Cumberland Gap in the Appalachian Mountains from North Carolina and Tennessee into the "Only One Kentucky."
 Before the end of the 18th century, more than 200,000 European people migrated to the "Only One Kentucky" following the route marked by Boone.
 Isn’t it time for your family to take a true historic journey now “booming” with adventure and family fun attractions in Kentucky?

 DAY 1 of your Family Fun Adventure